lauraccunningham/s157.project/classStructure.md

     - Christina HO            ( [chocoho](https://github.com/chocoho) )
     - Jinsoo LEE              ( [annyeongjs](https://github.com/annyeongjs) )

 - **UNASSIGNED INDIVIDUALS**: Someone please contact them and get them in the loop/working within a group.
+Please make a new issues with the group they will be working in.
     - Vincent CANLAS          ( [vcanlas](https://github.com/vcanlas) )
     - Kuanwei TSENG           ( [kt0009](https://github.com/kt0009) )

-**Note**: Presenters will be the group contacts between sub-groups.
-These contacts are **bolded** within their respective groups.

 Working Diagram
 -----
+- Step 1
   - Curators:
       - C --> B --> A --> Curator Output
         - C: Scrape USGS Data & Prepare Simple Data Frame
         - B: Cleaning Data and Formating as a `.csv` File
         - A: Translating `.csv` File into a Necessary `.ppx` Format to be Run Through the `ETAS` Package in R, as well as Cleaning Data to exclude Not Applicable (N/A) Values
       - Curator Output Includes Two Files:
-      - A `.csv` File --> _CuratorOutput1_
+        - `.csv` File --> _CuratorOutput1_
-      - A `.ppx` File --> _CuratorOutput2_
+        - `.ppx` File --> _CuratorOutput2_
+- Step 2
   - Analyzers:
       - Curator Output --> Analyzer Sub-Groups 1, 2, 3
         - 1: Analyzing Curator Output through the MDA Model, Using R --> Outputing Information as _AnalyzerOutput1_
+        - 2 & 3: Combined objectives Separated between the Two Groups ( A Detailed Needs Assement Can Be Found [Here](https://github.com/stat157/background/issues/26) )
           - 2: Analyzing Curator Output through the ETAS Model, Using R Package `SAPP` and `PtProcess` --> Outputing Information as _AnalyzerOutput2_
           - 3: Analyzing Curator Output through the ETAS Model, Using R Package `SAPP` and `PtProcess` --> Outputing Information as _AnalyzerOutput3_
-    - Analyzer Outputs: Output1, Output2, Output3
+      - Analyzer Outputs: _AnalyzerOutput1_, _AnalyzerOutput2_, _AnalyzerOutput3_
+- Step 3
   - Visualizers
       - Analyzer Outputs (_AnalyzerOutput1_, _AnalyzerOutput2_, _AnalyzerOutput3_) --> Pushed to Specific Visualizer Groups
         - Paths of Analyzer Outputs to Visualizer Groups:
           - _CuratorOutput1_ or _CuratorOutput2_ --> #
           - _AnalyzerOutput1_ --> $
           - _AnalyzerOutput2_ --> Q
           - _AnalyzerOutput3_ --> ❤

 What the Visualizers Will Be Examining & Expected Results
 -----